 To be fair, petitions were distributed among the property owners within the Encanterra development (after the ballot initiative for incorporation was formally rejected), and 62% said that they are in favor of annexation – which makes sense, as it would seem that joining Queen Creek may be the only way San Tan Valley residents will be allowed to accomplish any of the stability that comes with a local government.

 It is interesting how every time San Tan Valley residents try to take incorporation to a vote, something happens to block the effort… and then Queen Creek absorbs additional property within San Tan Valley.
 With the annexation of Encanterra, they are now reaching into the San Tan Valley planning area established by the Pinal County Board of Supervisors.

 Quite honestly, I can see both the pros and cons to San Tan Valley incorporation.
 And the expansion of Queen Creek, in itself, is not necessarily a bad thing.
 What appalls me is the ongoing politics that have usurped the right of 100,000+ residents to decide for themselves whether or not they want to form their own municipal representation.

 As stated by Rey Torres, “There’s nothing more American than self-determination.
 I think we fought a war for independence on that same basis.”

 Should San Tan Valley remain unincorporated?
 Should they form their own municipality?
 Should they petition Queen Creek for annexation?
-I don’t have an answer - but it the question isn’t mine to answer.
+I don’t have an answer - but the debate isn’t mine to resolve.
 It is the right of the people to decide.